Ganj Dar

-Ganj Dar (گنجدر; also known as Kanj Dar, Konj Dar, and Konjedar) is a village in Kamazan-e Olya Rural District, Zand District, Malayer County, Hamadan Province, Iran.
-At the 2006 census, its population was 146, in 34 families.
+Ganj Dar (گنجدر) (Note: Also known as Kanj Dar, Konj Dar, and Konjedar) is a village in Kamazan-e Olya Rural District of Zand District in Malayer County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 146 in 34 households.
+The following census in 2011 counted 109 people in 32 households.
+The 2016 census measured the population of the village as 105 people in 37 households.